ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 And we correctly get `604.4`.

-Now we want to add support for multiplicative operations such as times and divide.
+Now we want to add functionality for multiplicative operations such as times and divide.
 For this, we can create a new method called 'ParseFactor' and handle the logic in there.

 ```
 private double ParseFactor() {